bradharms/example-virtual-machine/README.md

 ## Plugins

-Plugins are non-Tendril code that executes on the host and which are capable of providing system functions that can be called using `SCL` from inside Tendril programs.
-Plugins must be registered with the VM from the outside before they can be used.
-Additionally, each Tendril program must register the names of system calls it wants to be able to use in its header, and users must explicitly give permission for each one before they can be called.
+Plugins are non-Tendril code that executes on the host and which are capable of providing functions that can be called using `SCL` from inside Tendril programs.
+Plugins must be registered with the VM from the outside before they can be used, and the name of the plugin must be present in the ROM header.